 Lead service lines were installed in single-family homes and buildings with fewer than 8 apartments, especially between 1940 and 1955 and even into the 1970s.
 This practice was banned by the National Plumbing Code in 1980.
 Solders in interior plumbing systems in buildings can also be a source of lead in water.
 However, in 1989, the National Plumbing Code banned the use of solders that contain more than 0.2% lead.
 Therefore, recent buildings are very unlikely to have a service line or interior plumbing system that contains lead.

-On October 23, 2019, the Government of Québec announced its intention to amend the regulations to set the maximum allowable concentration of lead in drinking water at 5 μg/L and to establish a first-flow sampling protocol after 30 minutes stagnation for those in charge of distribution systems.
-This complies with Health Canada's latest recommendation regarding lead in drinking water.
+In March 2021, the Regulation respecting the quality of drinking water was amended to set the maximum allowable concentration of lead in drinking water at 5 μg/L and to establish, for distribution system operators, a one-litre first-flush sampling protocol after 30 minutes stagnation.
+This amendment complies with Health Canada's latest recommendation regarding lead in drinking water.

 The people responsible for water distribution systems, including municipalities, must ensure this standard is complied with.
 When the concentration of lead in water exceeds the value set, the person in charge of the water distribution system or the Regional Public Health Office issues recommendations for the people directly concerned.